Intrinsically Design-Rule-Compliant Nanophotonic Inverse Design via Learned Generative Manifolds

 \section{Methods}

 In both the conventional pixel-based optimization and our proposed generator-based approach, convergence is achieved as the objective successfully meets or drops below the pre-defined target.
 This convergence condition ensures that the optimization process continues iteratively until the difference between the current device performance and the target goal is eliminated, signaling that the design requirements have been satisfied.
 For training both the EBL generator model and the PL generator model, we used the ADAM optimizer with a learning rate of $1 \times 10^{-3}$, $\beta_1 = 0.9$, and $\beta_2 = 0.999$, using a batch size of 16.
 The training was performed for 2060 iterations for the electron-beam generator and 1500 iterations for the PL generator, during which the slope of the scheduled softmax layer was gradually increased from 1 to $10^{30}$, effectively approximating a step function by the end of training.
 All training processes were executed on an NVIDIA A100 GPU using the Flax~\cite{HeekJ2024} and JAX~\cite{BradburyJ2018} libraries, with Optax~\cite{DeepMind2020} managing the optimization.
 For the conventional optimization of the 50/50 power splitter, we used the method of moving asymptotes (MMA) optimization algorithm from the NLopt package~\cite{JohnsonNLopt}, which proves to be the most effective in the context of pixel-based optimization in our implementation.
 Automatic DRC verification of the generated and optimized devices was performed using KLayout.
-Since the electromagnetic solver constituted the dominant computational cost compared with the generator inference, we employed factorization caching via the Intel oneMKL PARDISO library~\cite{IntelPARDISO2023} and executed all optimization steps on a $2.4\,\text{GHz}$ Intel Xeon Gold processor with eight cores.
+The FDFD solver employed a uniform grid discretization of 25 nm × 25 nm throughout all optimizations, providing adequate spatial resolution for capturing electromagnetic field variations while maintaining computational efficiency for iterative design.
+Since the electromagnetic solver (FDFD) constituted the dominant computational cost compared with the generator inference, we employed factorization caching via the Intel oneMKL PARDISO library~\cite{IntelPARDISO2023} and executed all optimization steps on a $2.4\,\text{GHz}$ Intel Xeon Gold processor with eight cores.